 What You’ll Need

 - Computer (desktop or laptop) – I recommend the Lenovo Yoga 2-in-1 laptop.
-The touchscreen makes writing on the slides a breeze.
-It’s light and portable making it easy to travel with.
+Writing on the slides is much easier thanks to the touchscreen.
+It’s portable and easy to travel with.
 Check the price on Amazon

 All you need to do the job is a computer, headset, webcam, and microphone.
 They can’t legally require you to do anything as we are independent contractors, but they will love it if you show up to your interview and mock classes wearing an orange shirt (their brand color) and a headset.

 The company makes all the lessons as PowerPoints – one of the many reasons why working for VIPKID is great.
 You don’t have to prepare any lessons yourself.
 You simply need to familiarize yourself with the PowerPoints.

 VIPKID has designed its own teaching platform on their website.
 It’s a sophisticated video chat similar to Skype.
 There is a box to upload the PowerPoint lesson where it’s visible to both the teacher and student, two smaller boxes for the video so the teacher and student can see each other and a chat box where you can type messages to the student.
 It looks like this:

 The mouse turns into a pen allowing you to write on the slides.
 There are teacher directions on the bottom of each slide telling you exactly how to teach the content.

 - Whiteboard with dry erase markers – Find the best price on Amazon